2005 Sharm El Sheikh bombings: Casualties

 The official government toll a few days after the attacks was put at 64, but hospitals reported that 88 people had been killed.
 The majority of dead and injured were Egyptians.
 Among those killed were 11 Britons, two Germans, six Italians, four Turks, one Czech, one Israeli, and one American.
 Other casualties, dead and injured, included visitors from France, Kuwait, the Netherlands, Qatar, Russia, and Spain.
 Dr. François Boureau, a medical doctor from Paris, who was a pioneering expert in providing relief to chronic pain patients, also died on 23 July 2005 in the Sharm El Sheik area, presumably in these attacks.

 Responsibility

 A group calling itself the Abdullah Azzam Brigades was the first to claim responsibility for the attacks.
 On a website the group stated that "holy warriors targeted the Ghazala Gardens hotel and the Old Market in Sharm El Sheikh" and claimed it has ties to al-Qaeda.

 The government said that the bombers were Bedouin militants from the same group that carried out the 2004 Sinai bombings in Taba.
 Arrested suspects claimed to have been motivated by the War in Iraq.

-On 5 March 2011, Egyptian protesters stormed the headquarters of the secret police in Cairo.
-On 7 March 2011, Kuwaiti paper Al-Jarida reported former Egyptian president Hosni Mubarak' son Gamal and Egypt's former interior minister Habib el-Adly ordered the bombings at Sharm El Sheikh citing classified documents from the raid.